thetechnocratsrobotics/thetechnocratsrobotics.github.io/README.md

 # Technocrats Robotics Website

 Welcome to the official website of **Technocrats Robotics**, where a dedicated team of passionate engineering students from **VIT Chennai** comes together to innovate in robotics and automation.
-Built by **Kaustav Malik**, this platform highlights the collective efforts of our team, showcasing projects, achievements, and milestones as we strive to push the boundaries of technology.
+Built by team members, this platform highlights the collective efforts of our team, showcasing projects, achievements, and milestones as we strive to push the boundaries of technology.

 ---